Strategy and Statistics

 Yuval Rottenstreich, Alex B. Markle, and Johannes Muller-Trede.
 2022.
 "Risky Sure Things," Management Science, Forthcoming.

-Navid Asgari, Ram Ranganathan, and Vivek Tandon, 2021, “Divestment of Relational Assets Following Acquisitions: Evidence from the Bio-Pharmaceutical Industry,” Strategic Management Journal, Conditional Acceptance.
+Navid Asgari, Ram Ranganathan, and Vivek Tandon, 2021, “Divestment of Relational Assets Following Acquisitions: Evidence from the Bio-Pharmaceutical Industry,” Strategic Management Journal, Forthcoming.

 Chaitra H. Nagaraja and Haikady N. Nagaraja, 2020, “Distribution-free approximate methods for constructing confidence intervals for quantiles," International Statistical Review, 88(1), 75-100.